Zsolt Hernádi

 Zsolt Hernádi (born November 30, 1960) is a Hungarian businessman and the Chairman-CEO of MOL Plc., the Hungarian Oil & Gas company, since 2001.
+He previously served as CEO of the Magyar Takarékszövetkezeti Bank from 1994 to 2001.

 Early life and education

 Zsolt Hernádi was born in Tarján on November 30, 1960.
 He grew up in Esztergom, where he spent his student years.
 First he was a student of Kossuth Lajos Elementary School, then he graduated from the mathematics department of the Dobó Katalin High School.
 Hernádi graduated from the Faculty of Industrial Planning and Analysis at the Corvinus University of Budapest (with a degree in economics) in 1986.
 As a freshly graduated student he became a trainee at Deutsche Bank in Germany.

 Career

 Zsolt Hernádi started his professional career at Unicbank and subsequently held various positions at the Kereskedelmi és Hitelbank (K&H) between 1989 and 1994, becoming Deputy general manager in 1992.
 Between 1994 and 2001, Hernádi then served as the CEO of the Magyar Takarékszövetkezeti Bank (Takarékbank).